-Note: the fees for some commercial projects will be changing on May 1, 2019.
-Please see our fee schedule for the latest fees.
+Note: Fees for some commercial projects will change effective May 1, 2019.
+Please see our fee schedule for an update.

 If you have any questions regarding the permit application or process, please contact the Permitting Division of the Community Development Department at 847.923.4420.

 - Electrical permit application if electrical work is performed